McCleary--Rubin reconstruction for simple forest-skein groups: Preliminaries

 \subsection{Poset of trees and monoid of pointed trees}

-Let $\cF$ be an FS category with tree set $\cT$.
+Let $\cF$ be an FS category with \emph{tree set} $\cT:=\{t\in\cF:|\Root(t)|=1\}$.
 The relation $s\leqslant t$ if and only if there is a forest for which $t=s\circ f$ is a partial order on $\cT$.
 A \emph{pointed tree in $\cF$} is a pair $(t,i)$, where $t$ is a tree in $\cF$ having $n$ leaves, and $1\leqslant i\leqslant n$ is a leaf of $t$ called the \emph{distinguished leaf}.
-Write $\cT_\ast$ for the set of all pointed trees in $\cF$ (called $\cT_p$ in \cite{Brothier-Seelig24}), which is a monoid with the following structure: let $(t,i)\circ(s,j)\in\cT_*$ be formed by gluing $s$ to the $i$th leaf of $t$ and keeping the distinguished leaf of $s$.
+Write $\cT_\ast$ for the set of all pointed trees in $\cF$ (called $\cT_p$ in \cite{Brothier-Seelig24}), which is a monoid with the following structure: let $(t,i)\circ(s,j)\in\cT_*$ be formed by gluing the root of $s$ to the $i$th leaf of $t$ and keeping the distinguished leaf of $s$.
 The identity element is the unique pointed trivial tree.
 The set $\cT_o$ (resp.~$\cT_\omega$) of pointed trees in $\cT_\ast$ with first (resp.~last) distinguished leaf is a submonoid.
-When $t$ is a \emph{free tree} it makes sense to identify $(t,i)$ with $(t,\ell_t(i))$, where $\ell_t(i)\in\{\0,\1\}^*$ is the address of $i$ in $t$.
+When the equivalence class of a tree in $\cF$ consists of trees with the same shape, then it makes sense to identify $(t,i)$ with $(t,\ell_t(i))$, where $\ell_t(i)\in\{\0,\1\}^*$ is the address of $i$ in $t$.
+This is the case for any any tree in a free FS category or any caret in any FS category.